ThisIsWUQ/ClassAttendance/README.md

 # ClassAttendance
 This repository is a showcase of my exploratory data analysis and data visualization skills.
+The data used in this repository is modified and adapted by me from _PK: An Excel Expert_, https://www.pk-anexcelexpert.com/automated-attendance-sheet-in-excel-download/#google_vignette.
+All data and details are mocked up and fictional.
+It is all used for the purpose education and is not meant to be used in commerce.